cardano-foundation/CIPs/CIP-????/README.md

 This specification provides the general guidelines and necessary recommendations for performing secure authenticated web3 requests in the Cardano ecosystem.
 It covers the two main desired characteristics for a secure payload: It must expire and it must be non-static.

 Another important aspect for security is how wallets process the payload.
 They can improve the security using the data inside the payload to warn the users about possible malicious interactions.
-This specification emphasizes the importance of informing users clearly about the purpose of the payloads and how wallets can use the URL field to apply allow-lists and/or cross-domain policies.
+This specification emphasizes the importance of informing users clearly about the purpose of the payloads and how wallets can use the URI field to apply allow-lists and/or cross-domain policies.

 Finally, it establishes the requirements and recommendations for server side processing.
 The server must also ensure the validity of the signature and the payload, as well as of its purpose in order to accomplish the authentication.